 11. The idea of figure/ground can be extended.
 The ground here, the background, is the land in the literal as well as figurative sense.
 What this note gives witness to is an 1868 land-grab, the usurpation of rights over the land by members of the white settler colonial community who through their elected and appointed members saw the Transvaal as in effect empty ground that could legally come under their ownership and disposition.
 New Scotland, as the area of these parcels of farms was known for a few decades, became not only an area of settler farms but also the site of a system of increasing but asymmetrical interdependence, of white farmers on black labour, and of disppropriated black people on wage labour.

 12. But there is also the middle ground, and this too needs to be kept in mind, not just the polarities.
 “The Kafir would not…” importantly sums what needs to be seen here.
-This was a period of time in which most black people in the Transvaal (and also more generally) still lived largely separate lives, were certainly affected by but to a significant extent remained independent of white incomers.
+This was a period of time in which most black people in the Transvaal (and also more generally) still lived largely separate lives, and although they were certainly affected by, to a significant extent remained independent of, the white incomers.
 At this time-point, for some people, in some places, instrumentalism was still a two-way deal.
 The man would not go with David Forbes.
 Forbes had to go around the man to produce the result he wanted.

 Last updated: 29 December 2017